maicongunner/happy/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE] (https://github.com/maicongunner/happy/blob/main/README.md) for more details.

 ---